Murgator/fivem-donation-script-tip4serv/README.md

 ESX framework is required: https://esx-framework.github.io/

-Here are some commands you can use in the products configuration: https://tip4serv.com/dashboard/my-products
+Here are some commands you can use in the products configuration (https://tip4serv.com/dashboard/my-products)

 When the player is connected on the FiveM server, his `{fivem_live_id}` will be retrieved using the `Steam ID` or `Discord ID` that he will have entered during his purchase.